iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/physical-privacy-travel-kit/trusted-wall-charger-cables.md

 Trusted chargers and cables reduce reliance on borrowed, public, or unfamiliar charging equipment.
 They also make it easier to keep data and power paths predictable.

+Buying guidance:

+Cables and chargers are not the place for mystery imports.
+Buy from your device maker or established charging brands through direct or authorized channels, especially for higher-wattage USB-C laptop charging.
+For USB-C cables, look for [USB-IF certified markings](https://www.usb.org/sites/default/files/usb_type-c_cable_power_rating_logo_usage_guidelines_020222.pdf) that state power capability, such as 60W or 240W, instead of trusting a marketplace title alone.

 What to look for:

 - A charger from a reputable vendor with clear safety certifications